 Generating a log of all traci commands#

-To share a traci scenario (i.e. in a bug report) it may be useful to seperate the logic of the traci script from the actual commands.
+To share a traci scenario (i.e. in a bug report) it may be useful to separate the logic of the traci script from the actual commands.

 For this, the function